DevCabin/miranda/README.md

 # Miranda - Gemini to Google Sheets Chatbot

 A serverless API that provides a conversational interface between Google's Gemini AI and Google Sheets data.
-This chatbot allows you to query your Google Sheets data using natural language through a REST API, deployed exclusively on Vercel.
+This chatbot allows you to query your Google Sheets data using natural language through a REST API, deployed on Vercel.

 ## Overview

 Miranda is designed to be a simple, serverless solution for querying Google Sheets data using natural language.
-It leverages Google's Gemini AI to understand user queries and Langchain to process and execute them against your Google Sheets data.
+It leverages Google's Gemini AI to understand user queries and process them against your Google Sheets data.

 ### Key Features
 - Natural language processing of Google Sheets data